The Mata do Canário – Sete Cidades Hike

 Difficulty: Medium (according to the Azores official trail leaflet – link below) – at the beginning and end you will have some steeper elevation change

 Route: One way hike – more on that later

 2. What to Bring on the Hike

-» Cash (to get back to the starting point and for lunch)
+» Also dont forget some cash (to get back to the starting point and for lunch)

 3. When To Go

 You can break this into two different questions – when to visit the Azores in general and deciding what day to go during your trip.
 Since the Mata do Canario to Sete Cidades hike is full of viewpoints of the lagoons down below, it only makes sense to hike the trail if the clouds are not hovering too low and ruining the view.
 So taking that into consideration here are some answers to those questions:

 If trying to figure out the best time to go to the Azores in general you can take a look at the weather in the Azores guide I put together.
 Ultimately, to have the chance for the best weather would be in the summer months of July and August with the neighboring months of June and September the next best bet.
 As you get further away from the summer months you will have a higher chance of rainy and cooler weather.

 Now if you already have your trip planned and are figuring out when to go on the hike, I would recommend doing so on a clear day if possible.
 Now it is always tough to tell in the Azores how weather will be on a day to day basis, and even on an hour to hour basis.
 By looking at the forecast a day or two out, coupled with checking the Sete Cidades webcam the day of can give you a better idea of how the weather will be around the area.
 Just note that if the webcams do not look good, that does not mean the weather will stay that way – the clouds are constantly moving in and out throughout the day.